aliaolay/FLAIR/README.txt

 This is the user documentation for FLAIR.
 This document provides guidance on how to run the source code to be able to use FLAIR’s functionality effectively.

-A. Getting Started
+GETTING STARTED
-A.1 System Requirements
+A. System Requirements
 Before using FLAIR, ensure that your system meets the following requirements:
 1. Your desktop PC or laptop has Windows, macOS, or Linux (Ubuntu/Debian) as its operating system.